thomasameisel/VandyCSCTF/README.md

 #### Complete:
 - unzipper - unzip the file using multiple different compressions
+  - add that the person is not very security focused
 - cookies - website that change the cookies in order to login using admin
 - post to url - website that exposes the url that gets the flag, no authentication server side when posting to that url
 - login in source - have username and password in the source code